mdolab/MACH-Aero/machAeroTutorials/overset_volume_mesh.rst

    :start-after: # rst Init (beg)
    :end-before: # rst Init (end)

-The first line makes the processor number, on which this script is beeing run, availabe.
-(Only used if it is prallelized via MPI).
+The first line makes the processor number, on which this script is running, availabe.
+(Only used if it is parallelized via MPI).

 After that, we setup up the command line parsing with three arguments